The New Social Environment#71

 1 p.m.
 Eastern / 10 a.m.
 Pacific

-Amber Jamilla Musser and art historian Paul Kaplan will discuss the image of black Africans in European art history in a contemporary context with Amanda Gluibizzi of the Brooklyn Rail.
-We will conclude with a reading from poet Cynthia Cruz.
+Scholar Amber Jamilla Musser and art historian Paul Kaplan Rail ArtSeen Editor Amanda Gluibizzi for a conversation.
+We conclude with a poetry reading by Cynthia Cruz.

 Photo of Amber Jamilla Musser

 Paul Kaplan is Professor of Art History at Purchase College, SUNY.
-He is the author of The Rise of the Black Magus in Western Art (1985) and of numerous essays on European images of black Africans and Jews.
-He served as Project Scholar for the artist Fred Wilson’s “Speak of Me as I Am,” an installation in the American Pavilion at the 2003 Venice Biennale.
+He is the author of The Rise of the Black Magus in Western Art (1985) and of numerous essays on European images of Black Africans and Jews.
 In 2008 and 2012 he was a fellow of the Du Bois Institute for African and African American Research at Harvard University.
 He is a major contributor to volumes 2, 3 and 4 of Harvard University Press’s The Image of the Black in Western Art (new ed., 2010-2012).
-His new book, *Contraband Guides: Race, Transatlantic Culture and the Arts in the Civil War Era (*Penn State Press, 2020), extends his research into the nineteenth century and American art and literature.
+His book Contraband Guides: Race, Transatlantic Culture and the Arts in the Civil War Era (Penn State Press, 2020), extends his research into the nineteenth century and American art and literature.

 This is a sunny portrait of the Rail's Art Editor, Amanda Gluibizzi with houses in the background and a blue sky.
 Gluibizzi is wearing a yellow shirt and sunglasses.